 - Severe learning disabilities

-- Advanced dementia or cognitive impairment
+- Advanced dementia or serious memory loss

 - Serious mental health conditions that make sitting an exam impossible